-Funny to think back when Facebook first rolled out public access — I was sitting in my dorm room in 2004 and remember signing up without any anticipation of how momentous this new form of media would become.
+Considering how social media in the workplace is today, it’s funny to think back to when Facebook first rolled out public access.
+It was 2004, and I was in my dorm room when I signed up without any anticipation of how momentous this new form of media would become.

-Speculating in hindsight, what college student back then could have imagined that social media in the workplace would become central to digital business?
+In hindsight though, what college student back then could have imagined that social media in the workplace would become essential to modern business?

 Social Media in the Workplace Today

-A generous decade and then some later, social media has shifted away from any stigma as a distraction or “cyberslacking” and is now regarded as empowering for employees and their greater company.
+A generous decade and then some later, social media in the workplace has shifted away from any stigma as a distraction or “cyberslacking” and is now regarded as empowering for both employees and the company as a whole.

 So what’s the downside?
 The biggest risk of encouraging social media in the workplace is also its greatest boon: employer branding.
 There are other benefits discussed here, and a few minor stumbling blocks.

-In short: word of mouth dynamics on social media can lower retention rates, but therein lies the advantage too: if leveraged properly employer branding can make your company a recruitment magnet, and your employees hot ticket leaders within their respective fields.
+In short: word-of-mouth dynamics on social media can improve employee retention rates.
+But therein lies the advantage too: If leveraged properly, employer branding can make your company a recruitment magnet, and your employees hot-ticket leaders within their respective fields.

 Related: Social media has been a core part of Dell’s marketing operations for years and getting employees active on social was a no-brainer.
 Learn how Dell got over 10,000 employees sharing and engaging on social media with employee advocacy software.
 Download the case study!